PoisotLab/MS_network_els/els_networks.md

 # Glossary

-Adjacency matrix: square matrix representing species interactions.
-If two species $i$ and $j$ interact, the intersection of the matrix at ${i,j}$ will be 1, and if no interaction.
+Adjacency matrix: matrix representing species interactions.
+If two species $i$ and $j$ interact, the intersection of the matrix at ${i,j}$ will be 1, and 0 if no interaction.

-Assembly rules: Ecological processes that lead to a specific species' composition of a community, *e.g.* competition, predator-prey interactions, arrival history, etc.
+Assembly rules: Ecological processes leading to a specific species' composition of a community, *e.g.* competition, predator-prey interactions, arrival history, etc.

 **Bipartite / Unipartite network**